 It is possible to collect stem cells from the peripheral blood rather than the bone marrow.
 In order to collect a sufficient quantity of stem cells, injections of a medication called filgrastim must be administered.
 This mobilizes stem cells to travel from the bone marrow into the circulating blood.
 The stem cells are collected through a procedure called apheresis, which is similar to the process used in platelet donation.
-A cell separating machine filters out the stem cells, which can them be infused in the recipient.
+A cell separating machine filters out the stem cells, which can then be infused in the recipient.

 Marrow versus Blood Stem Cells

 Please bear in mind that it is the transplant physicians who choose the stem cell source, not the registry.
 Donors requested for blood stem cell collection will be counseled on the entire process at an information session.
 With proper guidance, the ultimate decision to donate is up to the donor.
 If a donor declines to donate blood stem cells, he or she may also be offered the opportunity to donate bone marrow.